gwenwindflower/octocatalog/README.md

 python -m pip install -r requirements.txt # Install the dependencies into the virtual environment
 ```

+> [!NOTE]
+> **`alias` don't fail-ias.** So remember when we talked about aliasing python to python3 above?
+You can also alias the above three commands in your `.bashrc` or `.zshrc` file, as you'll be using them a lot on this and any other python project.
+The aliases I use are below:
+> ```shell
+>  alias python="python3"
+>  alias venv="python -m venv .venv"
+>  alias va="source .venv/bin/activate"
+>  alias venva="venv && va"
+>  alias pi="python -m pip"
+>  alias pir="python -m pip install -r"
+>  alias pirr="python -m pip install -r requirements.txt"
+>  alias piup="python -m pip install --upgrade pip"
+>  alias vpi="venva && piup && pirr"
+>  ```
+> Using these or your own take on this can save you significant typing!

 ### Pre-commit

 This project used [pre-commit](https://pre-commit.com/) to run basic checks for structure, style, and consistentcy.
 It's installed with the Python dependencies, but you'll need to run `pre-commit install` in the virutal environment to install the speciefic hooks defined by the checks in the `.pre-commit-config.yaml`.
 After that it will run all the checks on each commit automatically.